Fourmilab/ratburger.org/wp-content/plugins/really-simple-ssl/readme.txt

 = 2.2.0 =
 * Added per site activation for multisite, but excluded this option for subfolder installs.
-* Added script to easily deactivate the plugin when you are locked out of the wordpress admin.
+* Added script to easily deactivate the plugin when you are locked out of the WordPress admin.
-* Added support for a situation where no server variables are given which can indicate ssl, which can cause Wordpress to generate errors and redirect loops.
+* Added support for a situation where no server variables are given which can indicate SSL, which can cause WordPress to generate errors and redirect loops.
-* Removed warning on Woocommerce force ssl after checkout, as only unforce ssl seems to be causing problems
+* Removed warning on WooCommerce force SSL after checkout, as only unforce SSL seems to be causing problems
 * Added Russian translation, thanks to xsascha
 * Improved redirect rules in the .htaccess
 * Added option te disable the plugin from editing the .htaccess in the settings